-In 2014, one 2.4 m diameter RST was operated at the reach 4 trapping site (RST4), one 1.8 m RST was operated in reach 3 (RST3) and two 1.8 m RSTs (RST2.4 and RST2.5; Figure 5.1) were operated in close proximity to one another in reach 2.
+In 2015, one 2.4 m diameter RST was operated at the reach 4 trapping site (RST4), one 1.8 m RST was operated in reach 3 (RST3) and two 1.8 m RSTs (RST2; Figure 5.1) were operated in close proximity to one another in reach 2.
 Using two smolt traps at the RST2 location was intended to increase the capture efficiency, which is key to producing precise mainstem population estimates.
 Screening used on all of these RSTs was 12 mm in diameter on rotating drum and 9mm for retention box.
-An additional 1.3m diameter RST (RST2.3) with 2.5mm mesh size was operated at the RST2 location to capture outmigrating Pink and Chum fry.
+An additional 1.3m diameter RST (rst2.2) with 2.5mm mesh size was operated at the RST2 location to capture outmigrating Chum fry.

-The off-channel weirs and the mainstem RSTs were operated continuously from late March until mid-June (Table 5.1).
+The off-channel weirs and the mainstem RSTs were operated continuously from mid-March until mid-June (Table 5.1).
 All juvenile fish captured at the weirs and RSTs were identified to species, counted measured for forklength (nearest mm).
 Unmarked smolts were given a unique fin clip identifying capture period and location (see Section 5.1.1.3).
 To minimize behavioural effects from handling, every effort was made to reduce the stress on fish during the sampling and marking process, and, once recovered, fish were immediately released.

 We assumed that all downstream migrating Coho larger than 60 mm forklength were smolts.
 Steelhead smolts in Coquitlam River range from two to four years in age.
 We assumed that all Steelhead 120-230 mm in length were seaward migrating smolts, while fish <120 mm were yearlings and smaller two year olds that would remain in the river for at least one more year (see section 5.3.2 for a discussion of this assumption).
 Frequency histograms of Steelhead forklength from previous years suggest that most two-year old Steelhead smolts are greater than 120 mm in length during the spring migration.
 We recorded daily catches of Steelhead parr (< 120 mm) caught at each downstream trapping site, but, because there was no way of knowing what proportion of the total parr population these downstream migrants represented, we did not attempt to estimate parr populations by mark-recapture.
 Conversely, it was reasonable to assume that all smolts were downstream migrants.
 However, trapping personnel have noted marks from previous years on captured Steelhead smolts, indicating that at least a small portion of Steelhead >120 mm that are counted as smolts are actually parr that will remain in the river for an additional year.
 This will result in some degree of positive bias in estimates of annual smolt yield.
-During 2005, 2007 - 2014, we collected scale samples from randomly selected Steelhead captured at the RSTs in order to estimate the proportions of age-2 and age-3 fish in the smolt population.
+During 2005, 2007 - 2015, we collected scale samples from randomly selected Steelhead captured at the RSTs in order to estimate the proportions of age-2 and age-3 fish in the smolt population.
+This is necessary for estimating egg-to-smolt survival since the progeny from one spawning event will outmigrate after either two or three winters in freshwater.